ylhyra/ylhyra_content/data/Tweets/Þorsteinn/Afi.md

     "sentences": {
       "s_7v880": {
-        "direct": "You really need to do something in your matters if [...]", "meaning": "You know you really need to get your life together if your 100 year old grandfather is both more muscular and more flexible than you."
+        "direct": "You really need to do something in your matters if [...]", "meaning": "You really need to get your life together if your 100-year-old grandfather is both more muscular and more flexible than you."
       }
     },
     "words": {